l0lsec/Insights/README.md

 **Generating Posts:**
 1. **From Prompt** - Enter any topic or idea and let AI generate platform-optimized posts
-2. **From URL** - Paste a URL and the system extracts content to generate relevant posts
+2. **From URL** - Paste a URL (including GitHub repos) and the system extracts content to generate relevant posts
 3. **From Text** - Paste existing content and transform it into social media posts
+4. **From Images** - Drop in images and use a vision model to generate posts grounded in what they show
-4. **From Saved Source** - Reuse previously saved URL content with different instructions
+5. **From Saved Source** - Reuse previously saved URL, GitHub, or text content with different instructions

-For each generation, select target platforms, choose how many posts to create (1-10), set a tone, and add optional context.
+For each generation, select target platforms, choose how many posts to create (1-21 per platform), set a tone, and add optional context.

 **Managing Posts:**
 - Copy, edit, mark as used, post immediately, add to queue, schedule for a specific time, or delete
 - Attach images from uploads or stock photo search
 - Bulk edit, delete, or find-and-replace across posts

-**URL Sources:**
+**URL & GitHub Sources:**
-When generating from URLs, extracted content is saved automatically.
+When generating from URLs or GitHub repos, extracted content (article body, repo metadata, README) is saved automatically.
 Access the **Sources** page to reuse content for future generations.

 ### Schedule Management